dcouch440/antique_social_media/README.md

 - Sockets are set up on remote repositories so it may take a few seconds for rooms to show up because heroku is starting the server.

-- This app was made out of the love of exploration and design, no features are final.
+- This app was made out of love of exploration and design, no features are final.

 ## `Socket Servers`